dellius-alexander/tensorflow/README.md

         ```bash
         # The --all option helps remove all packages from the environment named env_name
         conda remove --name env_name --all
+        # or specify a directory
+        conda remove
+        ```

+    - Create an requirements file of your environment, listing all packages and dependencies.
+Use the file to duplicate your working environment in another project if needed.

+        ```bash
+        # conda env export > <environment name>.yml
+        conda env export > tensorflow.yml
         ```
 ## 3. Verify Tensorflow installation